Reliability index: History

-Generation systems
+Resource adequacy

 For the electricity generation systems the indices typically reflect the balance between the system's ability to generate the electricity ("capacity") and its consumption ("demand") and are sometimes referred to as adequacy indices; as NERC distinguishes adequacy (will there be enough capacity?) and security (will it work when disturbed?) aspects of reliability.
-It is assumed that if the cases of demand exceeding the generation capacity are sufficiently rare and short, the distribution network will be able to avoid a power outage by either obtaining energy via an external interconnection or by "shedding" part of the electrical load.
+It is assumed that if the cases of demand exceeding the generation capacity are sufficiently rare and short, the distribution network will be able to avoid a power outage by either obtaining energy via an external interconnection or by load shedding.
 It is further assumed that the distribution system is ideal and capable of distributing the load in any generation configuration.
-The reliability indices for the electricity generation are mostly statistics-based (probabilistic), but some of them reflect the rule-of-thumb spare capacity margins (and are called deterministic).
-The deterministic indices include: